 Seek Legal Help From a Compassionate Norfolk Attorney

 Hip implants have been notorious for malfunctioning and causing problems, and metal-on-metal implants are no exception.
 Created to help individuals suffering from chronic hip pain or decreased mobility, hip implants are used in hip resurfacing and replacement surgeries.
 Following numerous complaints of complications with hip implants, many manufacturers recalled their products amid compiling lawsuits.
 Since then, many studies, including those conducted by the FDA, have found metal-on-metal hip implants dangerous and risky.

 If you or someone you love experienced serious side effects after receiving a metal-on-metal hip implant, you may be able to pursue compensation.
-At Kalfus & Nachman, our defective product attorneys will advocate for your rights, pursuing justice against the liable party and seeking compensation for your injuries.
+At Kalfus & Nachman PC, our defective product attorneys will advocate for your rights, pursuing justice against the liable party and seeking compensation for your injuries.

 About Metal-on-Metal Hip Implants